AliOKeeffe/PP4_My_Meal_Planner/README.md

 - This page displays all recipes with a status of published with the most recent recipes displaying first.
 - The recipes cards are paginated after every 8 recipes.
 - Each card displays the recipe's image, Title and Cook Time.
-- Clicking anywhere inside the recipes card will take you directly to that recipes detailed page.
+- Clicking anywhere inside the recipe card will take you directly to that recipe's detailed page.

 ### Recipe Detail Page
 - **Recipe Header Section**